 How Organic Organization propagates this new language

-- Pattern Book: A vast compendium of patterns and anti-patterns that can be very useful for people to draw on practices that have already worked in other organizations that have similar problems and contexts.
+- Pattern Library: A vast compendium of patterns and anti-patterns that can be very useful for people to draw on practices that have already worked in other organizations that have similar problems and contexts.

 It’s impossible to copy an organization